sehugg/2048-2600/README.md

 ## On 8bitworkshop.com

-You can build and run this project in [8bitworkshop](http://8bitworkshop.com/redir.html?platform=vcs).
-The main file is [2048-singlefile.asm](2048-singlefile.asm#mainfile).
+You can build and run this project in [8bitworkshop](http://8bitworkshop.com/redir.html?platform=vcs&file=2048-singlefile.asm&githubURL=https://github.com/sehugg/2048-2600).

 ## Bulding / Development info